RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 D

 **Daisy-Wheel Printer:** An impact printer that uses a a different character on the end of each spoke of a wheel which rotates to the letter when there a small hammer strikes the character against the ribbon, transferring the image onto the paper.

 **Date Code:** A numerical code that depicts the date for the release of a software package or update.

 **Daughterboard:** A thin circuit board attached to the motherboard, used to attach expansion cards.

 **DB-9:** Connector type used with older serial cables.

 **Direct Current (DC) Adapter:** A power adapter that plugs into a car cigarette lighter or airplane power source and provides direct current.

 **DC Jack:** Power plug used to connect a DC adapter mostly found in airplanes and automobiles, and may be labeled auxiliary power.

 **dd:** A Linux command that provides block-level copying of devices.

 **DDR (Double data rate):** A type of SDRAM that doubles the data rate of single data rate SDRAM by transmitting 8 bytes on both the rising edge and the falling edge of each FSB clock cycle.

 **DDR2 (Double Data Rate Version 2):** A type of SDRAM that doubles the data rate of DDR SDRAM by transmitting 16 bytes on both the rising edge and the falling edge of each FSB clock cycle.

 **DDR3 (Double Data Rate Version 3):** A type of SDRAM that doubles the data rate of DDR2 SDRAM by transmitting 32 bytes on both the rising edge and the falling edge of each FSB clock cycle.

 **DDR4 (Double Data Rate Version 4):** A type of SDRAM that doubles the data rate of DDR3 SDRAM by transmitting 64 bytes on both the rising edge and the falling edge of each FSB clock cycle.

 **DDR5 (Double Data Rate Version 5):** A type of SDRAM that doubles the data rate of DDR4 SDRAM by transmitting 128 bytes on both the rising edge and the falling edge of each FSB clock cycle.

 **Debian:** A Linux operating system that many different Linux distributions have been based on, such as Ubuntu.

 **Dedicated Server:** The server that is assigned to perform a specific application or service.

 **Default Gateway:** The IP address of the “door” to the outside network, typically the internal network’s router interface.

 **Default Username/Password:** The default credentials on a network device that allows initial management

 **Defragmenting:** The process of consolidating data to create contiguous files on a mechanical disk drive.

 **Demilitarized Zone (DMZ):** Old term for a screened subnet which is A semi-public network segment located between a perimeter router and an internal router on your network.

 **Demineralized Water:** Water that has had minerals and impurities removed; it does not leave residue and is recommended for cleaning keyboards and other non-metal computer parts.

 **Denatured Isopropyl Alcohol:** Isopropyl alcohol that is mixed with methanol or another additive so that it is not humanly consumable and does not leave a film when it dries.

 **Denial of Service (DoS):** An attack for the purposes of disrupting the service or services a company receives or provides via the Internet.

 **Department of Defense (DoD) Model:** A four-layer networking model loosely corresponding to the OSI model, upon which the basis for the TCP/IP protocol suite was developed.

+desktop: The element of the GUI that contains icons, the Start menu, and the taskbar.

+desktop management software: An extension of some screen-sharing software packages which gives you complete device management, and a lot of these tools will even show when a device is online and connectable.

+Developer mode A mode on the Android operating system that allows the manipulation of various controls for development purposes.

+developing roller The roller inside a toner cartridge that presents a uniform line of toner to help apply the toner to the image written on the EP drum.

+developing step The fourth step in the EP imaging process, at which the image written on the EP drum by the laser is developed—that is, it has toner stuck to it.

+DHCP relay agent Server that is configured to forward DHCP broadcasts from clients on its subnet to the DHCP server, which resides on a different subnet.

+DHCP server A centralized server that assigns IP address, subnet mask, and options to hosts via the DHCP protocol.

+digital certificate An electronic certificate used to validate or authenticate credentials for users, computers, and applications.

+digital rights management (DRM) A digital form of copyright protection that protects digital forms of media and allows the management of rights.